aphorism44/eloquentJavascript/README.md

 # eloquentJavascript

-In order to improve my JavaScript skills, I am using Marijn Haverbeke's textbook, "Eloquent JavaScript."
+In order to improve my JavaScript skills, I used Marijn Haverbeke's textbook, "Eloquent JavaScript."
 This repository is a collection of the chapter-end exercises.
 I am using the NetBeans IDE (I am switching to NetBeans from Aptana Studio).

-At the same time, I'm developing my MVC skills in JavaScript through a number of tutorials.

 All relevant JS files are located in the public_html folder.